 Early Restorations of the Garden Club of Virginia

 After helping establish our state parks, the GCV didn’t miss a beat.
 In 1929, the women restored Kenmore in Fredericksburg, the home of George Washington’s sister that has served as many things over the years.
 It has served as not only the final resting place for George Washington’s mother but also a plantation home and even a makeshift hospital for Union soldiers in the Civil War.
 Since this first restoration, the Garden Club has used proceeds from its annual Historic Garden Week event to fund restoration and preservation of over 50 completed projects.
 Some of these projects include the Mary Washington House, Poplar Forest, Washington & Lee University and even the Woodrow Wilson Presidential Library, to name a few.

-If you’ve ever admired the flowers at Monticello, the terraced gardens of Montpelier, the shrubbery of Mount Vernon, or the gardens bordering UVA’s Lawn residences, you can thank the Garden Club of Virginia.
+If you’ve ever admired the flowers at Monticello, the terraced gardens of Montpelier, the shrubbery of Mount Vernon, the gardens bordering UVA’s Lawn residences, or the Anne Spencer Home & Garden Museum, you can thank the Garden Club of Virginia.
 Using historic sketches, plans, and letters written by the original owners, the women help to restore the gardens to their original intended vision.
 This allows us to enjoy each in its original beauty just as visitors would have in the 18th century.
 Each project is unique in size, scope and goal, showing the true adaptability and commitment to preservation of the GCV women.

 2020 Tour Highlights